idontcalculate/vector-vortex/README.md

 # vector-vortex
-building a small search engine in rust
+building a small search engine
-TODO:  add more features and a vectorstore to expand its funcionalities.
+TODO:  expand its funcionalities for an automated DISPATCHIT system for IT support ticket assignment - designed in Rust